langdev-project/langdev-unicode/02 Jastu-Sevensi.md

 ####  Vowel harmony  ####

 Although Sevensi script does not record vowels, it does record vowel harmonies via one of two word-final strokes.
-These are encoded as `U+101220 SEVENSI POSITIVE HARMONY MARK` and `U+101221 SEVENSI NEGATIVE HARMONY MARK`.
+These are encoded as `U+101220 SEVENSI POSITIVE VOWEL HARMONY MARK` and `U+101221 SEVENSI NEGATIVE VOWEL HARMONY MARK`.

 Words which have neutral harmonies may be set off from surrounding text using ZWNJ in instances where this distinction would otherwise be ambiguous.
 Note that the signification of vowel harmony extends backwards to the beginning of the word, but does not extend forward.